ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/testing/testing-readme.txt

         Currently gets FNAL access token (set DEBUG=true in script before running).
         Check configruation first.
 Usually it is set to NCSA default and a bogus WLCG access token.
-  -- localhost:test/df -- a client for testing the device flow against the CILogon server
+  -- localhost:test/df -- ** local CILogon test **
-     This will require doing the DBService calls manually (that's part of the test).
+     a client for testing the device flow against the CILogon server This will require doing the DBService calls manually (that's part of the test).
      In the CLC load the configuration and type df